 The ascii format used to describe the contents of a netCDF file is called CDL (network Common Data form Language).
 This format represents arrays using the indexing conventions of the C programming language, i.e., index values start at 0, and in multidimensional arrays, when indexing over the elements of the array, it is the last declared dimension that is the fastest varying in terms of file storage order.
-The netCDF utilities ncdump and ncgen use this format (see chapter 5 of the NUG).
+The netCDF utilities ncdump and ncgen use this format (see chapter 10 of the NUG1 chapter 10 of the NUG2).
 All examples in this document use CDL syntax.